 - a.
-Problem: Selection of problem statement of the problem and ways in which a problem is manifested, Types of Problems. - b.
-Hypothesis: The nature of hypothesis, the manner of stating a hypothesis, Criteria of hypothesis and formulation of hypothesis a.
-Sampling: Procedures of sampling - randomization - purposive sampling - Stratified and Random sampling, Probabilistic and Non - Probabilistic Methods.
-Methods of Data collection: Interview method, survey method, questionnaires and rating scales.
+Problem : Selection of problem statement of the problem and ways in which a problem is manifested, Types of Problems. - b.
+Hypothesis : The nature of hypothesis, the manner of stating a hypothesis, Criteria of hypothesis and formulation of hypothesis

 Unit - III: Sampling & Data Collection